ni/nimi-python/docs/nidcpower/class.rst

     .. py:attribute:: autorange_minimum_voltage_range

+        Specifies the lowest range used during measurement autoranging.
+The maximum range used is range that includes the value specified in the compliance limit property.
+Limiting the lowest range used during autoranging can improve the speed of the autoranging algorithm and/or minimize thrashing between ranges for noisy signals.

+        .. note:: The maximum range used is the range that includes the value specified in the compliance limit property, :py:attr:`nidcpower.Session.voltage_limit_range` property or :py:attr:`nidcpower.Session.current_limit_range` property, depending on the selected :py:attr:`nidcpower.Session.output_function`.
+This property is not supported by all devices.
+Refer to Supported Properties by Device topic.

         .. tip:: This property can use repeated capabilities.
 If set or get directly on the nidcpower.Session object, then the set/get will use all repeated capabilities in the session.
             You can specify a subset of repeated capabilities using the Python index notation on an